St Andrew's College, University of Sydney: Modern Controversies

-Today

-St Andrew's College is home to 336 male and female undergraduate and graduate students and resident Fellows.
-All of the undergraduate students are members of the Students' Club, and the Junior Common Room.
-These are governed by an elected body of students, the House Committee.

-The College is also home to 22 graduate students.
-These students are members of the Senior Common Room.
-They contribute greatly to the College's extensive tutorial program which covers as many of the subjects the University offers as it can.
-Residential members of the Senior Common Room are allowed to compete for selection on the College sporting teams.
-There are also University academics who reside at the College and are members of the Senior Common Room.

-Intercol

-Intercollegiate competitions in sport and the arts are contested annually by the residential colleges within the University of Sydney.

-Each St Andrew's success in Rawson, Rosebowl and Palladian events is celebrated by all students in the College with a Victory Dinner in the Dining Hall.

-In 2013 and again in 2015, St Andrew's College made history by claiming all four Cups (Rawson, Rosebowl, Palladian and University) in the Intercol competition.

-In 2014 and 2016, St Andrew's took out the Rawson, Rosebowl and University Cups and placed 2nd in the Palladian competition.

 Buildings

-At present, the College comprises 4 main buildings, as well as a number of smaller ones.
+At present the College comprises 4 main buildings as well as a number of smaller ones.
 "Main" is the oldest of these, and was extended with the addition of the Sulman and Vaucluse wings.
-Further extensions on Main were carried out in the 1960s, and now it not only houses 90 students’ rooms, but has the college's dining hall, library, reading room, Junior and Senior Common Rooms, administration offices, the Kinross-Mackie Chapel and a number of tutorial rooms.
+Further extensions on Main were carried out in the 1960s, and now it houses 90 students’ rooms, the college's dining hall, library, reading room, Junior and Senior Common Rooms, administration offices, the Kinross-Mackie Chapel and a number of tutorial rooms.
+The Junior Common Room (JCR) underwent a comprehensive renovation in 2025 to improve student and community facilities, designed by Michiru Higginbotham in collaboration with Nock Architecture.
 Main predominantly houses freshers and sophomores.
 "Reid" is the second oldest building, and was opened in 1953, when it was simply known as the New Building.
 It is typically home to both Sophomores and Seniors.
 The Thyne Building was opened in 1966, the same year as the College's oval was constructed.
 This building typically houses freshers and Sophomores.
 The Hanks Building (referred to by students as "New Wing") was completed in 2007; it is home to only seniors and above.
-The rooms in this building are much larger and all have bathrooms.

-The College also has a number of smaller buildings, such as the Harper Lodge (where high-ranking members such as the Vice-Principal live), the Dougan Lodge (a.k.a. the Bird's Cage, where the Principal lives), the Old Laboratory (a.k.a. the Country Club, which houses graduates, and is next to the tennis courts), the Gatehouse and Sulman Wing (graduate housing).
+The College has a number of smaller buildings, such as the Harper Lodge (where members such as the Vice-Principal live), the Dougan Lodge (where the Principal lives), the Old Laboratory (a.k.a. the Country Club, which houses graduates), the Gatehouse and Sulman Wing (graduate housing).